|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-For those of us raised in Minnesota, classic Cream of Wild Rice Soup is the ultimate comfort food.
-Earth from the rice, hearty from the meat, healthy from the vegetables, soothing from the cream, and warming because it is a bowl of homemade soup.
-This modern version isn't thickened with flour and uses less ham and cream than traditional versions, keeping it a bit lighter – all the better to enjoy the second bowlful!
+For those of us raised in Minnesota, classic cream of wild rice soup is the ultimate comfort food.
+It's earthy from the rice, hearty from the meat, healthy from the vegetables, soothing from the cream, and warming because it is a bowl of homemade soup.
+This modern version isn't thickened with flour and uses less ham and cream than traditional versions, keeping it a bit lighter–all the better to enjoy the second bowlful!

 The thyme isn't traditional or necessary either, but it sure is tasty if you happen to have some around.